Asteres-Technologies/InventoryDatabaseBrowser/README.md

 ## Roadmap

 - **Performance Improvements**: The app lags slightly on large datasets.
 We'll add pagination and lazy loading to improve performance.
+- **Search Enhancements**: Improve search algorithms to better handle synonyms, fuzzy matching, and multi-word queries.
-- **Export Functionality**: Ability to export filtered results to Excel or Json.
+- **Export Functionality**: Ability to export filtered results to Excel or JSON.
 - **COSMIC Branding**: Update the UI to match COSMIC branding guidelines.
 - **Manual Dark Mode**: Add a toggle for dark mode, as some users prefer it over the system-based light/dark mode.
 - **Annotation and Marking**: Plans to add notes and select technologies for export.
 This will be used to support COSMIC working and Product Groups.